WeOU/accounts/README.md

-# accounts
+# Token
-A simple Ethereum token account WebUI
+A simple Ethereum token account WebUI.

-The WebUI code is based on meteor and the smart contract on solidity
+The WebUI code is based on meteor and the smart contract on solidity.
+The smart contract was developed as a tutorial during a [Copenhagen Meetup](http://www.meetup.com/Copenhagen-Ethereum-Meetup/events/229827178/).

 ## Installing
 You need to install an ethereum client.
 Geth was used